 Plants, specifically, have a restorative effect on the brain, and can actually boost concentration levels and attention capabilities.
-Studies have shown they actually can increase worker productivity by 15 percent.
+Studies have shown they actually can increase worker productivity by 15%.
 Our little green friends also decrease stress levels, make us more motivated, and can help clean the air around us.
 And that’s something we can all get behind.

 Also, labeling and staying on top of your filing will make a huge difference in helping to avoid those scary paper mountains from forming on your desk.
-Filing can actually be fun when you use beautiful file folders and have somewhere cute to put it all– that stack of paperwork looks suddenly stylish and a lot more manageable to tackle!
+Filing can actually be fun when you use beautiful file folders and have somewhere cute to put it all.
+That stack of paperwork looks suddenly stylish and a lot more manageable to tackle.

 Light it up.

-If lighting candles makes you nervous or isn’t allowed at your office (probably for good reason), there are some great flameless candle options out there that will still help to increase overall ambiance and mood as well.
-Of course, I’ll also forever stand by my theory that a salt lamp can fix anything — including candle FOMO– in any space.
+Lighting candles in the office can help with your creative flow and instantly turn up the cozy vibes at your desk, which oddly enough makes you more motivated to be productive.
+If lighting candles make you nervous, there are some great flameless candle options to refresh your workspace that will still help to increase overall ambiance and mood as well.
+Of course, I’ll also forever stand by my theory that a salt lamp can fix anything including candle FOMO in any space.

 Make it comfortable.

-An office is about more than just appearances, it’s also about functionality and comfort.
-As you’re refreshing your work space decor, you may also want to consider making some changes that improve the ergonomics of your space.
+An office is about more than just appearances.
+It’s also about functionality and comfort.
+As you’re refreshing your workspace decor, you may also want to consider making some changes that improve the ergonomics of your space.
 That could include:

 — Investing in a monitor riser that will place the monitor at eye-level.
 Or, stacking some coffee table books under your monitor to make it sit higher.

 — Getting a keyboard tray that places your keyboard below your desk.

-— Getting a foot stool to put your feet on while you sit.
+— Getting a footstool to put your feet on while you sit.

 All of these things really depend on what ergonomic problems you’re having right now, such as sore knees, lower back pain, or sore wrists.
 Having the right ergonomic solutions will reduce the chances of a repetitive stress injury or other health problems down the road.
 Most of us spend multiple hours on end sitting at our desks every week, so do yourself a favor and make it a comfortable, homey place where you feel like you can truly produce your best work and enjoy coming to every day.